ChurchApps/B1Mobile/README.md

 6. Run `cd android` followed by `gradlew bundleRelease` to produce the release bundle.
 7. Plug in an Android phonet via USB so an apk is generated for the correct device.
 8. Run `cd..` followed by `react-native run-android --variant=release` to generate an apk file for Android devices.
 You can close the node window when it completes.
 9. Open the app in Android studio.
 Choose Build -> Generate Signed Bundle and point to your keys.
+Note: It may be necessary to run `SET NODE_OPTIONS=--openssl-legacy-provider` and then launch Android Studio from the console `C:\Program Files\Android\Android Studio\bin\studio64.exe` in order to comiple the release bundle.
 10. The signed build will be at `\android\app\release`.
 Upload it to the Google Play store.

 ### iOS